M3tox/TAOOT/README.md

 Similar bug fix as for VESTSTB.SET, but for the port side.
 The error here is even more severe, because the player could not just use the gym door closeby.

 # Mods
-In this folder you find modifications that change some of the original content.
+In this folder you will find modifications that change some of the original content.

 Currently available: